 3. Upon that part of the African continent nearest to the site of Atlantis we find a chain of mountains, known from the most ancient times as the Atlas Mountains.
 Whence this name Atlas, if it be not from the name of the great king of Atlantis?
-And if this be not its origin, how comes it that we find it in the most north-western corner of Africa?
+And if this be not its origin, how comes it that we find it in the most northwestern corner of Africa?
 And how does it happen that in the time of Herodotus there dwelt near this mountain-chain a people called the Atlantes, probably a remnant of a colony from Solon's island?
-How comes it that the people of the Barbary States the known to Greeks.
-Romans. were Carthaginians as the "Atlantes," this name being especially applied to the inhabitants of Fezzan and Bilma?
+How comes it that the people of the Barbary States were known to the Greeks, Romans, and Carthaginians as the "Atlantes," this name being especially applied to the inhabitants of Fezzan and Bilma?
 Where did they get the name from?
 There is no etymology for it east of the Atlantic Ocean.
 (Lenormants "Anc.
 Hist. of the East," p.
 253.)